Komal-kalyanraman/container_manager/README.md

 ## Architecture Overview

+See the [Architecture Documentation](docs/architecture.md) for detailed diagrams and explanations.

 ```
 App/
 ├── api/        # HTTP server, MQTT subscriber, Message Queue and D-Bus consumer (and future protocol handlers)